jsa-aerial/DMM/doc/T-shirt-images/README.md

 Here we keep images we are using to print *dark t-shirts* on Zazzle.

-These images tend to be **white on transparent background** (which is the format needed to print t-shirts without excessive paint and is particularly important for making reasonable quality dark t-shirts).
+These images tend to be **white on transparent background**.

+The transparent background is needed to print t-shirts without excessive paint, and white on transparent background is how one makes white images on dark t-shirts.

 It might be difficult to see such images in common image viewers which tend to represent transparent background as white,